 As a store owner, business growth and expansion is one of the long-term targets and aspirations.
 It also means you need to scale up your POS system in order to fulfill your needs.
 Cloud POS obviously takes you less effort, time, and money for an upgrading plan.

 POS deployed on the cloud which is often paid monthly subscription.
 You can easily switch from standard to premium and advanced packages with a wider range of handy features.
 Besides, scaling a cloud POS won’t call for additional hardware, hence saving your budget.

 - Highly secured

 It is a misbelief that “the local” is safer than “the cloud”.
 In fact, local servers have a highly potential threat of physical access.
-In addition, there are very few ways to secure local devices which are only password, PIN, and built-in firewall.
+In addition, there are very few ways to secure local devices which are only passwords, PINs, and built-in firewalls.

 - Advanced firewalls: While the simple firewall examines the source and destination of data, an advanced one will verify the whole data and map to known security threats.

 - Intrusion detection: This method allows you to identify when someone tries to break into your database.
 Multiple levels of detection make hackers and cybercriminals more hesitant to intrude into your system.

 - Event logging: This technique will record all the network actions that security analysts will predict and prevent threats before they happen.

 - Internal firewalls: It limits the number of accounts that can access your data.
 This method ensures that not all accounts are completely accessible to your database.